 Applicant criteria may vary from affiliate to affiliate.
 HFH of GVC requires applicants to demonstrate:

-1 Need – current housing is inadequate
+1. Need – current housing is substandard

 Lack of adequate housing may include one or more of the following: